linkerd/website/linkerd.io/content/2/tasks/books.md

 description = "Try out some of Linkerd's features, such as per-route metrics with a demo application."
 +++

-This is a Ruby application that helps you manage your bookshelf.
+This demo is of a Ruby application that helps you manage your bookshelf.
 It consists of multiple microservices and uses JSON over HTTP to communicate with the other services.
 There are three services:

 - [webapp](https://github.com/BuoyantIO/booksapp/blob/master/webapp.rb): the
   frontend